Living the island life for Love

 During lunchtime, they normally fetch their children at school and the families have lunch together – lunch is the main meal of the day in Spain and families normally have it together.

 The government workers normally work until 3pm.
 40% of workers in Spain work for the government and the reason why many people want to work for the government is that when you pass an exam called “Oposiciones” you are ensured a job for the rest of your life.

 This can cause bad service in government buildings because just people don’t care about their jobs.
 On the weekend we spend time with the kids and grandparents.
-We go to the Mall, and the beach – people love the beach here and there are many good ones.
-Even one in the city called Las Canteras that is awesome!
+We go to the Mall, and the beach – people love the beach here and there are so many good ones.
+Even one in the city called Las Canteras which is awesome!

 They are very traditional when it comes to food and most restaurants serve typical Canarian food which can get boring after a while.
 Most Canarians are not very open to exploring other cultures.

 A typical dish here is “Papas Arugadas con Mojo Pico” which is boiled mini potatoes with loads of coarse salt topped with a soicey red sauce (mojo picon) which I love!
 I eat it with everything, including paella, my family-in-law think I’m nuts… .

 OG: How do you find the cost of living?

 JO: It varies.
 The cost of living is generally expensive, especially food and housing but on the other hand schooling and medical (not private) is free.
 Taxes are around 24%.
 An average salary for a worker with a degree is around $2,000 net per month, but could be more or less.
 Normally if you work for the government you get 14 salaries per year.

 OG: What are some of the important dates and festivals celebrated in Gran Canaria?